 THE HEIST (Fox and O'Hare #1)

-Takes too Long to Get Started
+Takes Too Long to Get Started

 Published in 2013 by Bantam

-Janet Evanovich, the famed author of the fun and sexy Stephanie Plum series, and Lee Goldberg, succesful author and screenwriter of the fun and quirky television series Monk (and too many other shows to list here) team up in a new series.
+Janet Evanovich, the famed author of the fun and sexy Stephanie Plum series, and Lee Goldberg, successful author and screenwriter of the fun and quirky television series Monk (and too many other shows to list here) team up in a new series.

-The premise is fairly simple.
+The premise of The Heist is fairly simple.
 A super-slick con-man, Nicolas Fox, creates elaborate ruses involving teams of like-minded criminals are successful over and over again in stealing prestigious pieces of art and the like.
 They are being pursued by a beautiful FBI agent, Kate O'Hare, has literally dedicated her life to the capture of Fox.

 Once Fox is captured he quickly escapes and Fox uses her personal time (saved up over the years of dedicated pursuit) to track him down.
 She discovers that Fox has cut a deal with the government and is going to use his talents to help the government take down bigger and badder bad guys than himself in order to stay out of prison.
 All of this work will be done without government approval.
 If he is caught, he will do time for his previous crimes.
 And, his number one pursuer, Kate O'Hare is to be his minder and partner-in-crime, so to speak.
 If she is caught with him she will also be on the hook for criminal conspiracy.